Lane Cove National Park Riverside Loop Walk

 Lane Cove National Park signpost at Lane Cove Weir

 At that sign, the track continues up the stairs and into the bush.
-From that point on, keep following the signs for Great North Walk, Blue Hole, and De Burghs Bridge.
+From then on, keep following the signage for Great North Walk, Blue Hole, and De Burghs Bridge.

 Great North Walk signpost